nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

   You need to set the directive ``log_errors`` to ``On`` and choose the path to store the logfile in the ``error_log`` directive.
 After those changes you need to restart your Web server.
-* The logfile of ownCloud is located in the data directory ``/var/www/owncloud/data/owncloud.log``.
+* The logfile of Nextcloud is located in the data directory ``/var/www/owncloud/data/owncloud.log``.

 Web server and PHP modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: Lighttpd is not supported with ownCloud, and some ownCloud features may not work at all on Lighttpd.
+.. note:: Lighttpd is not supported with Nextcloud, and some Nextcloud features may not work at all on Lighttpd.

 There are some Web server or PHP modules which are known to cause various